mandugo/mandugo.github.io/content/posts/siliconRadarCode.md

 - ```!K``` : this is a short command to set the bandwidth of the radar to the maximum value.
 - ```!B20000008``` : this command starts with ```!B```, thus it's a baseband command.
 This command enables DC cancellation, turns off the CFAR algorithm (as raw data processing is preferred and the algorithm is unnecessary), sets the number of ramps to 1, specifies the sample count at 64, and chooses the highest ADC sampling frequency.
 The binary representation of the command is ```0010 0000 0000 0000 0000 0000 0000 1000```.

-> [!IMPORTANT]
-> If you find it complex to manually construct these commands, helpful Python functions are available [at this link](https://github.com/M-M-Lab/Radar-Systems-Lab/blob/main/pythonCode/configurationCommands.py) to aid in the process.
+> **Helpful note:** If you find it complex to manually construct these commands, helpful Python functions are available [at this link](https://github.com/M-M-Lab/Radar-Systems-Lab/blob/main/pythonCode/configurationCommands.py) to aid in the process.
 Not everything has been fully implemented, therefore some parameters are hardcoded.

 ### Setting Up Operational Values
 In this section, define the key numerical parameters that dictate the radar's performance.
 This includes the number of samples, bandwidth, speed of light, and a calibration factor.
 These values are vital for accurate radar operation and data interpretation.